nestauk/svizzle/doc/dev.md

 ## Basic operations

-- adding a dependency to add packages: `lerna add -D svelte`
+- adding a dependency to all packages: `lerna add -D svelte`
 - adding a dependency to a specific package: `lerna add nock -D --scope=@svizzle/request`

 (TODO describe npm scripts)